(TA Stroke Theory is the second of six theories comprising the body of TA Theory)

 Other Types of Strokes

 There are three other types of strokes.
-They are Marshmallows, counterfeit strokes and filtered strokes.
+They are marshmallows, counterfeit strokes and filtered strokes.

 Marshmallows